 11 / 01 / 2019

-Under the first pillar, the Romanian Presidency will aim at “increasing competitiveness and promoting innovation, connectivity and digitalization, stimulating entrepreneurship and consolidating the European industrial policy”.
-On the 1st of January, the three successive presidencies, knows as presidency trios, also take over.
+Under the first pillar, the Romanian Presidency aims at “increasing competitiveness and promoting innovation, connectivity and digitalization, stimulating entrepreneurship and consolidating the European industrial policy”.
+On the 1st of January, the three successive presidencies, known as presidency trios, also took over.
 Trio Romania – Finland – Croatia (2019-2020) intends to ensure the continuity of the EU Council’s work.